Goldorion/Fabric-Generator-MCreator/README.md

 # MCreatorFabricGenerator
-A unofficial plugin for [MCreator](https://mcreator.net/), a highly advanced minecraft mod generator.
-Adds the functionality to make [Fabric](https://fabricmc.net/) mods.
+An unofficial plugin for [MCreator](https://mcreator.net/), a highly advanced minecraft mod maker.
+Adds a [Fabric](https://fabricmc.net/) mod generator type.
+Currently this is very WIP, and most features are incomplete.
 ## Disclaimer
 This project is not official.
 Not affiliated with the respective owners of Fabric, Minecraft, or MCreator.
-Do not expect any official support ~~and do not spam the fabric discord trying to get MCreator help~~.
+Do not expect any official support ~~and do not spam the fabric discord trying to get help on MCreator~~.
 ## Features

 - Item (Only basic items, some parameters don't work)